Refunding tax and Universal Social Charge (USC)

 Refunds due to ceased employment

 If your employee has stopped working for you and they are now unemployed, then you do not refund them.
 We will refund any tax and USC due to them.
+If your employee has changed jobs, their new employer will refund any tax and USC that they may have overpaid.

 Tax refunded to an employee

-If you make a refund of tax and USC to your employee you should report this in the payroll submission.
+If you make a refund of tax and USC to your employee, you should report this in the payroll submission.
 This will then be reflected in your monthly statement.
 Your liability for that period will be reduced accordingly.